-Around 22 referees are working for the WWE at the moment, and with such a wild gulf, it opens up the door for more female referees to enter the fold.
+Around 22 referees currently work for the WWE, and such a wide gulf opens up the door for more female referees to enter the fold.

 "It was funny because with AEW becoming a thing, I basically got to switch careers, which is terrifying, but it’s a pretty fun switch.
 It’s a pretty damn good switch," Edwards admitted in an interview with CBS4 Miami.

-Suzie Tanner took the time to speak with Pro Wrestling Stories about her fascinating career, which is a privilege for us to share with you.
+Suzie Tanner spoke with Pro Wrestling Stories about her fascinating career, which is a privilege for us to share with you.

-When commenting on the topic of female referees in general, Tanner hopes for them to hold their own so that all women can be proud.
+When commenting on female referees in general, Tanner hopes they hold their own so that all women can be proud.

 "I mean, I don’t mind it.
 Female referees?
 Good on you!
 Keep it going, but be professional when you do it.
-Give us a good name, but don’t tear us down, making people say that we shouldn’t even be there.
-Make it look like you can work in a man’s world, do your job, and don’t be a pushover.
+Give us a good name, but don’t tear us down, making people say we shouldn’t be there.
+Make it look like you can work in a man’s world, do your job, and not be a pushover.

 "Stand strong, but if you’re just going to go in there and make it into a laughing stock, then don’t bother because we don’t need that."